 Operation of heavy equipment during construction is needed for sediment removal, construction of the special use boat launch facility, transportation of spoils, and placement of material at the staging and stockpile location.
 The project would temporarily emit GHG from these activities.
 GHGs are believed to contribute to global climate change including carbon dioxide, methane, and nitrogen oxides.
 As described in Section 3.3, "Air Quality," the CalEEMod Version 2022.1.122 was used to estimate emissions from the project, including GHGs.
 SCAQMD provides guidance on the method and assumptions to be used when evaluating a project's construction and operation-related GHG emissions (SCAQMD 2008).
-For the purposes of determining whether GHG emissions from projects are significant, project emissions including direct, indirect, and, to the extent information is available, life cycle emissions during construction and operation are estimated.
+For the purposes of determining whether GHG emissions from projects are significant, project emissions during construction and operation are estimated.
 Because the proposed project would not result in any operational emissions as compared to existing conditions, the analysis evaluates construction-related emissions over the course of the 20-week construction period.
 Based on SCAQMD guidance (SCAQMD 2008), the District uses a tiered approach when evaluating project emissions of GHG.